Welcome | Sign In

 Evidence of Change

-"After years of developing the technology and platform to provide a single product strategy Download Free eBook - The Edge of Success: 9 Building Blocks to Double Your Sales, SAP has executed a subtle shift to a portfolio strategy," wrote Comport and fellow Gartner analyst Tim Payne following the appointment of Leo Apotheker as co-CEO with Henning Kagermann, who's set to retire next year.
-"The challenge for SAP will be the continued rationalization of current product overlaps, product development alignment and innovation, and management of a multiproduct company.
-These challenges also face competitors such as IBM (NYSE: IBM) and Oracle."
+“After years of developing the technology and platform to provide a single product strategy, SAP has executed a subtle shift to a portfolio strategy,” wrote Comport and fellow Gartner analyst Tim Payne following the appointment of Leo Apotheker as co-CEO with Henning Kagermann, who’s set to retire next year.
+“The challenge for SAP will be the continued rationalization of current product overlaps, product development alignment and innovation, and management of a multiproduct company.
+These challenges also face competitors such as IBM and Oracle.”

 Ironically, said Greenberg, the changes now evident in the company are largely driven by a guy who isn't even there anymore: Shai Agassi.